rpmartin/Rinstall/README.md

 Top left corner of Rstudio, click on `File` then `New File` then `R Markdown` and then hit `Ok`.
 This should open a `hello world` Rmarkdown file.

 Find the `knit` button (there is an icon of a ball of yarn with a needle sticking out of it) and click it.
 Rstudio will ask what your Rmarkdown file should be named and where to save it.
 Once you are done that a new window should open with the knitted html output of your `hello world` Rmarkdown file.
+Unfortunately BrightSpace (BS) can't deal with html files, it strips all images (plots) out of the file.
+As a result, we need to create .pdf files.

 In your Rmd file find the line at the top that says